ssdeshmukh09/ssdeshmukh.github.io/_projects/toxic.markdown

     On the left shows datasets used for model evaluate.
 On the right, are the results on standard datasets.
 All numbers are AUC ROC scores.
 </div>

-Recently there have been challenges to tackle social media toxicity in multimodal data.
-If this area interests you, this dataset is a good place to start: [facebook hateful memes challenge](https://ai.facebook.com/blog/hateful-memes-challenge-and-data-set/)
+In recent times, there have been challenges to tackle social media toxicity in multimodal context.
+If you find this area interesting, the following dataset is a good place to start: [facebook hateful memes challenge](https://ai.facebook.com/blog/hateful-memes-challenge-and-data-set/)